MetaMask/metamask-desktop/README.md

 ⚠️⚠️⚠️
 <br><br>

-The MetaMask desktop app is one of many experiments we are exploring to improve our extension-driven experiences.
+The MetaMask Desktop app is one of many experiments we are exploring to improve our extension-driven experiences.
+The Desktop app improves the overall performance of the extension when using the Flask build.
-It allows to improve Flask extension's overall performance.
 This is useful for use cases like the execution of complex Snaps (e.g. zk-related Snaps), which are very demanding in terms of processing power.

-You can find the latest version of MetaMask desktop app on [our releases page](https://github.com/MetaMask/desktop/releases).
+You can find the latest version of MetaMask Desktop app on [our releases page](https://github.com/MetaMask/desktop/releases).

 For help using MetaMask Desktop, or for general questions, feature requests, and developer questions, see the [Discussions tab](https://github.com/MetaMask/desktop/discussions).